UFOs in Ancient Art: Hidden in Plain Sight

 ROCKET SHIP OR ASCENSION VEHICLE?

-An important example of ancient UFO art is the sarcophagus lid of the Mayan king Pacal.
+An important example of ancient UFO art is the sarcophagus lid of the Mayan king Pakal.
 This venerated king ruled from 603-683 CE.
 After death, his body was entombed in the extraordinary Temple of Inscriptions at Palenque in the Yucatan Peninsula.
 A five-ton carved limestone lid sealed his body in the sarcophagus that was hidden deep within his pyramidal temple.

-Secreted away for over thirteen hundred years, Pacal’s sarcophagus and its fabulous lid captured the world’s attention when discovered in 1948.
+Secreted away for over thirteen hundred years, Pakal’s sarcophagus and its fabulous lid captured the world’s attention when discovered in 1948.
 Scholars went to work attempting to decipher the meaning of this astounding piece of art.
 The work was slow as very little of the Maya’s cosmological beliefs were known at that time.
 No one could not read the rich and elegant Maya symbols until Russian linguists broke the Maya code in 1952.
 American scholars would have to wait until the end of the Cold War to access these new findings.

 What do the Mayan’s say about this scene?
 As Mayan scholarship developed, academics revealed the ‘rocket ship’ is the World Tree, which the Maya believed, had its roots in the underworld, its trunk on the earthly plane, and branches high in the heavenly world.
-Pacal is shown traveling between worlds.
+Pakal is shown traveling between worlds.
 He is falling from the earth plane down to Xibalba, the underworld, and/or he is, simultaneously, resurrecting and ascending from it.
 In other words, the sarcophagus lid shows his ascension to the after life.